DevExpress-Examples/xaf-how-to-display-an-event-with-custom-fields-in-a-scheduler-list-view/README.md

    In an XAF ASP.NET Core Blazor application:
    - Create a Razor component.
 For implementation details, refer to the following file: [CustomAppointmentTemplate.razor](./CS/EFCore/ExtendedEvents.Blazor.Server/CustomAppointmentTemplate.razor).
-   - Set up VerticalAppointmentTemplate and HorizontalAppointmentTemplate properties of Scheduler View.
+   - Specify the `VerticalAppointmentTemplate` and `HorizontalAppointmentTemplate` properties of Scheduler View.
 For implementation details, refer to the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Blazor.Server/Controllers/SchedulerCustomFieldMappingsController.cs).

    In an XAF Windows Forms application:
-   - Handle the InitAppointmentDisplayText event.
+   - Handle the `InitAppointmentDisplayText` event.
 For implementation details, refer to the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Win/Controllers/SchedulerCustomFieldMappingsController.cs).

 ## Files to Review